sjbylo/oadp-demo/README.md

 # OADP Demo using ODF Object Storage

+## Prerequisites

+- Install OpenShift and configure ODF.
+Ensure the 'openshift-storage.ceph.rook.io/bucket' storage class exists.
-First, install the OADP Operator.
+- Install the OADP Operator.

-Then, install and configure one (ensure jq and oc are installed):
+Then, install and configure OADP (ensure 'jq' and 'oc' are installed):

 ```
 ./1-create-oadp-odf.sh